Skip to main content

 Other

 With 12 divisions, 700+ faculty, and more than 220 residents and fellows, internal medicine is U of U Health’s largest clinical department.
 For more than 75 years, the department has built a rich history of providing excellent care, quality research, and valuable education in Utah.
-We are committed to increasing equity, diversity, and inclusion among all members of this community through creating an environment of openness, compassion, excellence, and respect.
+We are committed to creating an environment of openness, compassion, excellence, and respect.
 These values build the foundation that supports all that we do in the Department of Internal Medicine.